FIWARE/tutorials.Historic-Context-NIFI/README.md

 The `postgres-db` container is listening on a single port:

 -   Port `5432` is the default port for a PostgreSQL server.
-It has been exposed so you can also run the `pgAdmin4` tool to display database data if you wish
+It has been exposed, so you can also run the `pgAdmin4` tool to display database data if you wish

 The `postgres-db` container is driven by environment variables as shown: